DanSunMDA/LEDEM/README.md

 ledem.sh preprocessTrain -i $INTERVAL_TRAIN -f $FASTA -g $GTF -H $HISTONE_TRAIN -M $METHYL_TRAIN -A $ATAC_TRAIN -p 3 -o $OUTDIR
 ```

+Optionally, one may include sequence conservation scores and motif density as additional features to enhance the prediction.
+Sequence conservation scores need to be in BedGraph format (chrom start end score).
+PhastCons for multiple alignments of many species can be downloaded from UCSC genome browser sites (e.g. [hg38](http://hgdownload.cse.ucsc.edu/goldenpath/hg38/) and [mm10](http://hgdownload.cse.ucsc.edu/goldenpath/mm10/)).
+The motif file should be in BED format, with one motif per line; for convenience, human and mouse motifs predicted by FIMO using the JASPAR 2020 database can be downloaded [here](https://www.dropbox.com/home/1.Research/LEDEM?preview=motifs.zip).

 ### Preprocess whole-genome dataset for prediction